ts-lab1024/ts-semantic-caching/README.md

 # STsCache

 ## Introduction
-This is the source code of STsCache and bench. \
+This is the source code of STsCache (using three serialization methods: custom, Protobuf, and JSON) and Bench.

 Bench, built on [TSBS](https://github.com/timescale/tsbs) Expanded, measures throughput, latency, and hit ratio, utilizing [YCSB-TS](https://github.com/TSDBBench/YCSB-TS) and distributions like Latest and Zipfian for workload generation.

+Additionally, we also provide the source code of a Grafana integrated with the STsCache client.
+For detailed usage of Grafana, please refer to [Grafana](https://github.com/grafana/grafana).

 ## Dependencies